Bei-Jin/VarNet/README.md

 # VarNet-Exploring-Variations-for-Unsupervised-Video-Prediction
 Implemenation of　VarNet-Exploring-Variations-for-Unsupervised-Video-Prediction.
-The project is based on tensorflow-1.2.
+The project will be open ！

 MIT license.
 Contributions welcome.